-In recognition of his efforts Burnet was posted captain of the Cambridge 80 on 5 May 1757, and flying the broad pennant of Commodore John Moore he went out to the Leeward Islands station in June, taking part in the unsuccessful expedition to Martinique during January 1759, and in the brutal, badly conducted assault on Guadeloupe thereafter.
+In recognition of his capture of the Infernal, Burnett was indeed posted captain on 5 May 1757, and flying the broad pennant of Commodore John Moore aboard the Cambridge 80 he went out to the Leeward Islands station from Portsmouth in June, taking part in the unsuccessful expedition to Martinique during January 1759, and in the brutal, badly conducted assault on Guadeloupe thereafter.
 After returning to Portsmouth in the early days of October, Burnett left the Cambridge in December, whereupon he took the Bedford 64 from Portsmouth around to Sheerness for her to be docked.

-He died on 4 June 1783 in Plymouth.
+He died on 4 June 1783 at his house in Plymouth.

 Burnett had an illegitimate son, Major-General John Burnett, whose mother is not known, and he also had a daughter, Ann, born in 1765 to Mary Hinchley, who he subsequently married on 25 October 1770.
 Following Burnett’s death, his widow married a wealthy businessman, Thomas Rock.
 Burnett lived at Longford, outside London during the 1770’s